Jayaatu Khan Tugh Temür: Regicide and purge

 At the same time, however, his elder brother Khutughtu Khan Kusala gathered support from princes and generals in Mongolia and Chagatai Khanate and entered Karakorum with the overwhelming military presence.
 Realizing disadvantages, Tugh Temür declared abdication and summoned his brother.
 Accompanied by the Chagatai ruler Eljigidey, Kusala in response enthroned himself on 27 February 1329 north of Karakorum.
 El Temür brought the imperial seal to Kuśala in Mongolia and announced Dadu's intent to welcome him, and Tugh Temür was made heir apparent.
-According to an oral tradition, Kusala's retainers treated him discourteously when he came to the camp of Kusala, thus making him both fearful and angry.
-But Kusala thanked El Temür and appointed him grand councillor of the right wing of the Secretariat with the title of Darqan taishi.
-Kuśala had proceeded to appoint his own loyal followers to important posts in the Secretariat, the Bureau of Military Affairs, and the Censorate.
+According to an oral tradition, Kuśala's retainers treated him discourteously when he came to the camp of Kuśala, thus making him both fearful and angry.
+Kuśala thanked El Temür and appointed him grand councillor of the right wing of the Secretariat with the title darqan taishi.
+Kuśala had appointed his loyal followers to essential posts in the Secretariat, the Bureau of Military Affairs, and the Censorate.

 On his way to Dadu, on 26 August, Kuśala met with Tugh Temür in Ongghuchad near Shangdu.
-Only 4 days after a banquet with Tugh Temür, he suddenly died, or was supposedly killed with poison by El Temür who feared losing power to princes and officers of Chaghadayid Khanate and Mongolia who followed Kuśala.
+Only four days after a banquet with Tugh Temür, he suddenly died or was killed with poison by El Temür, who feared losing power to princes and officers of the Chagatai Khanate and Mongolia who followed Kuśala.
 Tugh Temür was restored to the throne on 8 September 1329.
 His conspiracy and victory over the loyalists and the death of Kusala eliminated the power of the steppe candidates from Mongolia.

 Tugh Temür's administration carried out a bloody purge against its enemies.
-Not only leading supporters of Yesün Temür's successor Raghibagh were executed and exiled, but their properties were confiscated.
-Tugh Temür denied posthumous names of Yesün Temür and Raghibagh, and destroyed the chamber in the imperial shrine which contained the tablet of Yesün Temür's father Gammala.
+Not only were leading supporters of Yesün Temür's successor Raghibagh executed and exiled, but their properties were confiscated.
+Tugh Temür denied the posthumous names of Yesün Temür and Raghibagh and destroyed the chamber in the imperial shrine that contained the tablet of Yesün Temür's father Gammala.
 El Temür purged pro-Kuśala officers and brought power to warlords.